Medicare with OptumCare

 - You may get extra services such as dental, vision and wellness programs.

-- You don’t need to buy Medigap (additional insurance) to cover the extra costs of Medicare Part A and Part B.
+- You don’t need to buy Medigap insurance to cover the extra costs of Medicare Part A and Part B.

 - You may have prescription drug coverage as part of your plan.

 You will pay a premium for Part B medical coverage.
 The government will often deduct this premium from your Social Security check.
-You might also have an additional premium that you need to pay for Medicare Advantage.
+You might also have a premium that you need to pay for Medicare Advantage.

 In addition, you’ll need to pay all costs for services that:

-A health plan representative or other licensed insurance agent can help you understand the rules that may affect your costs.
+A health plan representative or other licensed insurance agent can help you understand your Medicare costs.

 Be sure to ask the following questions: